-Chelsea Women v Vllaznia Femra
+Kerr gets four as Chelsea put eight past Vllaznia

 Post update

-Megi Doçi (Vllaznia Femra) wins a free kick in the defensive half.
+Megi Doçi (Vllaznia Femra) wins a free kick on the left wing.

 Post update